Cryolitia/PhotoTimeFix/PrivacyPolicy.md

 # Privacy Policy

-The software PhotoTimeFix is fully open-source on GIthub, and don't have any ads, because I don't care about your persenal data or profit at all.
+The software PhotoTimeFix is fully open-source on GIthub, and don't request network permissions, of course it also don't have any ads, because I don't care about your persenal data or profit at all.
 So Just enjoy it.

-We use AppCenter to collect anonymous data to provide better software.